Due Date and Pregnancy Tracker

 Questions and Answers

-What is a pregnancy calculator?
+What is a pregnancy calculator and how does it work?

-How to calculate due date from LMP?
+How to calculate your due date accurately from LMP?

-Why use a conception date estimator?
+Why is a conception date estimator more precise for some?

-What is Naegele's rule?
+What is Naegele's rule in obstetric practice?

-Naegele's rule is the clinical standard for estimating the Estimated Due Date (EDD).
-It assumes a 28-day cycle and calculates: $\text{EDD} = \text{LMP} + 7\text{ days} - 3\text{ months} + 1\text{ year}$.
-Our tool automates this, including adjustments for varying cycle lengths.
+Naegele's rule is the historical and clinical standard for calculating the Estimated Due Date (EDD).
+The formula assumes a constant 28-day cycle and follows this logic: $\text{EDD} = \text{LMP} + 7\text{ days} - 3\text{ months} + 1\text{ year}$.
+While modern tools automate this process, Naegele's rule remains the foundation of gestational age assessment used by midwives and obstetricians worldwide.

-What formula does the pregnancy calculator use?
+What specific formulas does the pregnancy calculator use?

-How accurate is the due date calculator?
+How accurate is a due date calculator for actual delivery?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.